hackclub/summer-site/README.md

 Will you choose to push yourself outside your comfort zone, whether it's building your first website or a model rocket?
 What about using React.js for the first time or constructing a smart mirror?

-At HQ, we're going to do everything we can to support you.
+At Hack Club, we're going to do everything we can to support you.
 There are four ways to get started:

 1. **Get a Summer of Making sticker in the mail**: [Request one here](https://hack.af/som-stickers).
 We are printing thousands and will be shipping to everyone who requests.
 2. **Have GitHub buy you electronics for your hardware project.** We are giving **$50,000 in hardware grants** from GitHub to fund electronics projects.
 Applications are open today.
 [Learn more](https://hack.af/hwp-learn-more) and [apply with an idea](https://hack.af/hwp-apply).
 Priority is given to existing Hack Club members.
 We are funding 500 projects.